sundowndev/interview-v2/README.md

 | --------------------- | ------------------ | ------------ |
 | user_pos | eq,cancer,cap,arctic,antarctic | Search posts by user position |
 | user | *int* | Search posts of a single user using user id |

-A bad value will result in an error.

 ### Response